Christopher Levett: Life

 Levett was helped with his settlement ambitions, according to some historians, thanks to a deepening friendship with George Villiers, 1st Duke of Buckingham, the favoured courtier who acted as advocate for the young Yorkshireman.
 Levett's alliance to a powerful patron probably accounted for Levett's move to Sherborne and his appointment in the Royal forest in Somersetshire, putting him closer to Gorges and other early adventurers.

 On 26 June 1623, Secretary of State Lord Conway wrote to Lord Scrope, President of the Council of the North, urging him to assist Levett in his plan to settle a plantation in New England with a company of Yorkshiremen and found "a Citty and call it by the name of Yorke."
 Noted the historian Charles Herbert Levermore: "So the first New York that was planned for America was to be located in Portland harbor."

-Oblivious to the high-flying spiritual message of early Puritan founders of the Massachusetts Bay Colony, Sir Ferdinando Gorges, his partner John Mason and other merchant adventurers zeroed in on profit.
-From what we know of Levett, he seems more nuanced: his dealings with Native Americans seem solicitous, especially given the era, and his first wife was the daughter of a prominent Puritan rector.
+Oblivious to the 'city upon a hill' spiritual messaging of early Puritan founders of the Massachusetts Bay Colony, Sir Ferdinando Gorges, his partner John Mason, and other merchant adventurers zeroed in on profit.
+From what we know of Levett, he seems more nuanced: his dealings with Native Americans seem particularly solicitous, especially given the era, and his first wife, Mercy More, was the daughter of a prominent Puritan rector.

 Nevertheless, either out of an explorer's zeal or a businessman's gimlet eye, Levett forged ahead.
 To further his plans, the Naval captain embarked from England on a trip to explore the coast of New England, paying particular attention to present-day Maine and New Hampshire.

 When he returned to England, he wrote a book called "A Voyage into New England, Begun in 1623, and Ended in 1624, Performed by Christopher Levett, His Majesty's Woodward of Somersetshire, and One of the Council of New England."
 It was Levett's hope to stir settlement in the New World, and he hoped as the principal patentee (and first settler) of present-day Portland, Maine, to benefit financially from the arrangement.